Somerset Tornado May 17 2025: Severe Damage & Rescue

 Mass Casualty Event Declared in Somerset

 Somerset was hit the hardest by the storm.
 Rumor has it, a mass casualty incident has been declared.
-Somerset Mall area was most affected.
+The Somerset Mall area was the most affected.
 US27 has been closed between Bob Evans and Somerset Mall to facilitate rescue efforts.

 Local Landmarks and Businesses Affected

-Some landmarks and local businesses were damaged during the storm, including
+Some landmarks and local businesses were damaged during the storm, including:

 • South End Speedway